warcooft/codeigniter4-nik-parser/README.md

 # Parse Nomor Induk Kependudukan (NIK / KTP) untuk framework CodeIgniter 4
-Parse indonesian identity number to the array.
+Parse indonesian identity number to get hidden information.
 This repo is still being developed so there are still lots of bugs.

 ## Installation